wibbuffey/SongBirb-Archive/README.md

 [![All Contributors](https://img.shields.io/badge/all_contributors-2-orange.svg?style=flat-square)](#contributors-)
 <!-- ALL-CONTRIBUTORS-BADGE:END -->

+## An Update (January 31, 2021)

+I've decided to put this version of SongBirb in the past and move on to the new version of SongBirb.
+From now on, these releases should be considered **betas** and all of their majors should be deprecated.
+This is kept for historical purposes ONLY.
+[New repo here.](https://github.com/wibbuffey/SongBirb)

 ## Intro

 SongBirb was a Discord music bot originally created to play Pokémon music.
 As the communities the betas were released in evolved, its features did too.
 Therefore, SongBirb has now become a fully open-source Discord bot!